nodebasewm/nodebasewm.github.io/content/en/docs/Tutorials/validatornodemanual/_index.md

     If we haven't yet set up our Firewall Rules at all, we can follow the steps laid out over at [Firewall Configuration](/docs/configuration/firewall/) to do this.

+21. Now we shall set up some variables that will be used in the next step to allow us to quickly manually start up our Validator, and let it begin its statesync process.

+    We do this by entering the following group of commands

+    > Note: We need to **make sure** we have replaced  **<Sentry.Node1.Private.IP>** and **<Sentry.Node1.Private.IP>** below with the *Private IP addresses* that come from each of our Sentry Nodes, removing the surrounding **<>*s*, before entering this group of commands.
+    >
+    > We can do this by copying the above group of commands below into a separate, temporary, text file and making any required edits before finally copying and pasting them into our Validator Node's terminal window.

+    {{< highlight bash "linenos=table,style=witchhazel" >}}
+    RPC_PEER_1="**<Sentry.Node1.Private.IP>**"
+    RPC_PEER_1="**<Sentry.Node1.Private.IP>**"
+    {{< /highlight>}}

-22. With the Firewall Rules added we are now going to start up our Valdiator Node for the first time, manually.
+22. With the Firewall Rules, and our Sentry Nodes' Private IP addresses set, added we are now going to start up our Valdiator Node for the first time, manually.

     > Note: Later we will be setting up a service file to have our Node automatically restart on Server reboot, or following a crash.
 For now though we will proceed manually.